Pylons/pyramid/docs/narr/introduction.rst

  8. Armed with the context, the view name, and the subpath, the router performs a view lookup.
-It attemtps to look up a view constructor from the ``repoze.bfg`` view registry using the view name and the context.
-If a view constructor is found, it is converted into a WSGI application: it is "wrapped in" ( aka "adapted to") a WSGI application using mapply.
+It attemtps to look up a view factory from the ``repoze.bfg`` view registry using the view name and the context.
+If a view factory is found, it is converted into a WSGI application: it is "wrapped in" ( aka "adapted to") a WSGI application using mapply.
 The WSGI adapter uses mapply to map request and environment variables into the view when it is called.
-If a view constructor is not found, a generic WSGI ``NotFound`` application is constructed.
+If a view factory is not found, a generic WSGI ``NotFound`` application is constructed.

 In either case, the resulting WSGI application is called.
 The WSGI